Saturday, 17 August 2019

 These Atlantic Puffins are one of the most famous of all the seabirds and form the largest colony in Southern Britain.
 They live about 25 years making a living in our cold seas dining on herring, hake and sand eels.
 Some have been known to live to almost 40 years of age.
 They are good little swimmers as you might expect, but surprisingly they are great flyers, too!
 They are hindered by short wings, which makes flight challenging but still possible with effort.
 Once they get some speed on board, they can fly up to 88 km an hour.

-Their sexy orange beaks (dead sexy, right?) shifts from a dull grey to bright orange when it is time to attract a mate.
-While not strictly monogamous, most Puffin choose the same mate year upon year producing adorable chicks or pufflings (awe) from their mating efforts.
+Their sexy orange beaks (dead sexy, right?) shift from a dull grey to bright orange when it is time to attract a mate.
+While not strictly monogamous, most Puffins choose the same mate year upon year producing adorable chicks or pufflings (awe) from their mating efforts.
 Female Puffins produce one single white egg which the parents take turns to incubate over a course of about six weeks.
-They dutiful parents share the honour of feeding the wee pufflings five to eight times a day until the chick is ready to fly.
+Their dutiful parents share the honour of feeding the wee pufflings five to eight times a day until the chick is ready to fly.
 Towards the end of July, the fledgling Puffins begin to venture from the safety of their parents and dry land.
 Once they take to the seas, mom and dad are released from duty and the newest members of the colony are left to hunt and survive on their own.